-Catching the Great Migration
+The Best Time to See the Great Migration

 This incredible natural spectacle sees the annual migration of almost two million wildebeest and zebra between their grazing grounds in Tanzania and Kenya.
 While weather usually dictates the best time to go on safari, those that are traveling specifically to see the migration will need to follow slightly different rules.
 If you want to witness the wildebeest calving season, visit northern parks like the Serengeti and the Ngorongoro Conservation Area between December and March.
 In April and May, heavy rains make it difficult to follow the herds as they start their long journey northwest, so try to avoid booking a safari at this time.
 To witness the herds on the move, head to the Western Serengeti in June and July.

 The Best Time to Go on Safari

 If you're not too worried about catching the migration, then the best time to go on safari (whether you're headed to the parks in the north or south) is during the long dry season.
-From June to October, the lack of rain means that animals are forced to congregate at the waterholes - making them much easier to spot.
+From June to October, the lack of rain means that animals are forced to congregate at the waterholes, making them much easier to spot.
 The foliage is less dense, too, which also helps.
-The weather is generally cooler and less humid (which is a major plus if you're planning on spending long hours out in the bush), and the roads are less likely to be made impassable by flooding.
+The weather is generally cooler and less humid (which is a significant plus if you're planning on spending long hours out in the bush), and the roads are less likely to be made impassable by flooding.
 From a health perspective, the dry season is a better choice because disease-carrying mosquitoes are also less prevalent.

 The Best Time To Climb Kilimanjaro

-Although it's possible to climb Mount Kilimanjaro all year round, timing is definitely a factor in your chances of a successful summit.
+Although it's possible to climb Mount Kilimanjaro all year round, timing is a factor in your chances of a successful summit.
 There are two optimum climbing periods, both of which coincide with the dry season months of June to October and January to February.
-At other times of the year, seasonal rains can make the routes slippery and difficult to navigate.
+At other times of the year, seasonal rains can make the routes slippery and challenging to navigate.
 January and February are generally warmer than the winter months of June to October (although differences in temperature are minimal this close to the equator).
 Whatever time of year you decide to climb, make sure to bring cold weather gear, because the top of the mountain is perennially crowned with ice.

 These rules also apply to Mount Meru, which is located in the same area as Kilimanjaro.